 \section{Insertion algorithms}

-In this section we first review the definition of the \defn{Edelman-Greene (EG) insertion algorithm} from \cite{EG}.
-Next, we review Assaf's definition of the \defn{weak EG insertion} and the $\lift$ operation \cite{Assaf19}.
-The main goal is to extend weak EG insertion to flagged cases and to prove Theorem~\ref{flagged bijection}, which describes a flagged version of the weak EG correspondence.
-Most of the material in this section is review from \cite{AS} or mild generalizations of results therein.
-However, Lemmas~\ref{corollary 331} and \ref{flag lemma} are two important results that were not present in \cite{AS}.
+In this section, we review Assaf's definition of \defn{weak EG insertion} and the \defn{lift operation} \cite{Assaf19}.
+The main goal is to prove Proposition~\ref{flagged bijection}, which describes a flagged version of the weak EG correspondence.
+Most of the material in this section is either a review of \cite{Assaf19,AS} or a mild generalization of results therein.
+However, Corollary~\ref{corollary 331} and Lemma~\ref{flag lemma} were not presented in \cite{AS}.